isabella232/bc-community-samples/ebc-iot/README.md

 ## Part 1: Data collection from Simulator to IoT Hub

-The first part involves the data capture from the simulator and the IOT Hub recording the information.
+The first part involves the data capture from the simulator and then record the information in Azure IoT Hub.

 ### IOT Hub